kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 <figure class="note-figure note-explorer">
   <iframe class="note-explorer__frame" src="{{ '/audio-jacobian-lens/' | relative_url }}?sample=asr-question&amp;embed=article&amp;panel=encoder&amp;phone=1&amp;kind=encoder&amp;layer=2&amp;position=18" title="Interactive cached Phone Signature Explorer focused on the N then AW region of Where is my brother now" aria-describedby="phone-signature-caption" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>
   <figcaption id="phone-signature-caption"><strong>Figure 2 — An N-like cell followed by AW-like cells.</strong> The view pools native 20 ms states into overlapping 100 ms cells.
-The selected L2 window is nearest to <code>N</code>; the following windows are nearest to <code>AW</code>.
+The selected L2 window is most similar to the fitted <code>N</code> signature; the following windows are most similar to <code>AW</code>.
 These similarities are not probabilities or phone boundaries. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-question&amp;phone=1&amp;kind=encoder&amp;layer=2&amp;position=18">Open the full Phone Signature sequence</a>.</figcaption>
 </figure>

 In the same question, encoder L2 shows an `N → AW`-like run shortly before Whisper's model-derived interval for `now`.
 Put beside `brother → who`, it reveals the two signals I am most interested in: language association near the decoder surface and phonetic evidence deeper in the encoder.

 This is the model's limbo in my metaphor: familiar language is still visible, but it may be a projection doing a different job at that depth.
+I find this way of working much more intuitive: define a set of human-readable symbols or concepts, give the model many examples involving them, and fit something like a Phone Signature to translate its internal states into patterns I recognize.
+From there, I can form hypotheses and draw on phenomena already well studied in human language research.

 ## Planting an anchor

-At this point, Phone Signature starts to feel like functional imaging for a speech model.
+At this point, the Phone Signature starts to feel like functional imaging for a speech model.
 Present a linguistic event and observe the distributed pattern associated with it.
 The difference is that the model is open to intervention: a fitted signature can become a candidate target, pulled back into residual space and placed at a chosen layer and time.

 **Functional imaging shows me the pattern. *Inception* asks what happens if I plant it at the right depth.**

-I tested this on exact **Audio S7** from Hans Rutger Bosker's [Laurel/Yanny demo](https://hrbosker.github.io/demos/laurel-yanny/), republished unchanged under the page's [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) notice.
+I tested this on the exact **Audio S7 clip** from Hans Rutger Bosker's [Laurel/Yanny demo](https://hrbosker.github.io/demos/laurel-yanny/), republished unchanged under the page's [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) notice.
 [Bosker (2018)](https://doi.org/10.1121/1.5070144) traces the underlying viral clip to Vocabulary.com; the J-lens overlays, model outputs, and controls are my additions.
 The complete recorded experiment is in the [full Laurel/Yanny ASR replay]({{ '/audio-jacobian-lens/?sample=asr-laurel-yanny' | relative_url }}).

 Without intervention, Whisper transcribed the clip as `Lily!`.
 My first coarse anchor pushed early encoder states toward a broad Y-prefix family and produced `Yay!`: the intervention propagated, but the target was too vague.

 Then I used the fitted Phone Signature itself.
-I pulled the target sequence `Y → AE → N → IY` back into Whisper's encoder residual space, placed it across the active part of the recording at encoder L0–L3, and let the untouched remainder of the model recompute.
+I pulled the target sequence `Y → AE → N → IY` back into Whisper's encoder residual space, placed it across the active part of the recording at encoder layers L0–L3, and let the untouched remainder of the model recompute.

 At a **3.5% aggregate edited-residual norm**, ordinary greedy generation returned `Yanny!`.
 I did not force a token, edit a decoder state or final logit, or change a model weight.
-Both real tokenizer pieces—` Y` and conditional `anny`—became rank #1.
+Both tokenizer decisions—the initial ` Y` and `anny` conditioned on `Y`—became rank #1.

-The recipe also produced `Yanny!` with a second phone map fitted on disjoint examples, and a fresh CPU run matched the Apple-silicon run.
-None of ten exact-norm random residual schedules produced Yanny: nine stayed `Lily!`, and one became `Yelly!`.
+The recipe also produced `Yanny!` with a second phone map fitted on disjoint examples, and a fresh CPU run matched the Apple Silicon run.
+None of ten exact-norm random residual schedules produced `Yanny`: nine stayed `Lily!`, and one became `Yelly!`.

 A separately optimized anchor also produced `Laurel`, but it required a much larger edit and did not transfer cleanly to the second fitted map.
 I treat Yanny as the stronger result and Laurel as a clip-specific route.